Wolg/awesome-swift/README.md

 * [AeroGear IOS Http](https://github.com/aerogear/aerogear-ios-http/) - is a thin layer to take care of your http requests working with NSURLSession.
 * [Nuke](https://github.com/kean/Nuke) - Advanced framework for loading and caching images
 * [Siesta](https://bustoutsolutions.github.io/siesta/) - Ends state headaches by providing a resource-centric alternative to the familiar request-centric approach to HTTP.
+* [AKStompClient](https//github.com/alibasta/AKStompClient) - AKStompClient is a STOMP Websocket client written in Swift

 ## Caching
 *Libraries for caching.*